Nacho888/reddit-topic-modelling/README.md

 conda activate reddit-topic-modelling
 ```

 _Note_: the files to be provided in the 'data' folder are expected to be in JSONL format (one valid JSON per line) and at least containt the fields 'title' and 'selftext'.
-In addition, the name of the files is expected to contain at least the EXACT name of the subreddit to be used as control (the name of this subreddit is expected to be passed as an argument to the 'function')
+In addition, the name of the files is expected to contain at least the EXACT name of the subreddit to be used as control (the name of this subreddit is expected to be passed as an argument to the 'main' function)

 Example: